dotenv-org/dotenv-org.github.io/blog/_posts/2023-05-16-dotenv-vault-vs-doppler.md

 In contrast, Vault offers descriptive visual feedback and helpful recommendations for each step of the setup process.
 The same goes for every interaction with our tool, providing invaluable advice in both `CLI` and `WebUI` workflows.
 Plus, our seamless connection between the two delivers an easy-to-follow setup experience that developers love.

 {% include helpers/screenshot.html url="/assets/img/blog/common/dotenv_vault_guided_setup.png" %}
-*Figure 5: Dotenv Vault Guided Setup Process*
+*Figure 5: Dotenv Vault guided setup process*

 ### Tutorials and documentation
 Even though we strive to provide valuable feedback to our users, there may be times when you need to consult our knowledge base.
 That's why we take tutorials and documentation very seriously.